josmas/sensedash/README.md

 nano config/config.json
 ```

 Following is an example of configuration file.
-Element "config" cat be fetched from server component issuing GET request to /config endpoint and it is viewed publicly.
+Element "config" can be fetched from server component issuing GET request to /config endpoint and it is viewed publicly.
 Other details like study_id, mysql_ip, mysql_port, mysql_user, mysql_pass and mysql_database are private and are not shown from /config endpoint.
-These details are used for database communication.
+These private details are used for database communication.

 Example (replace with correct variables):
 ```